Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach

 \subsection{Classical Robust State Estimation Problem}

-Classical WLS-based PSSE provides unbiased estimates when the residuals follows a zero-mean Gaussian distribution \cite{abur2004power}.
-In practical implementations, there might exist outliers in measurements, making the overall distribution of residuals distort from zero-mean Gaussian distribution.
-Also, the WLS-based estimator is highly sensitive to the outliers as the quadratic function of residuals.
+Classical WLS-based PSSE provides unbiased estimates when the residuals follow a zero-mean Gaussian distribution \cite{abur2004power}.
+In practical implementations, there might exist outliers in measurements, making the overall distribution of residuals deviate from a zero-mean Gaussian distribution.
+Also, the WLS-based estimator is highly sensitive to outliers due to the quadratic function of residuals.
 In contrast, the WLAV-based estimator, intrinsically a L1-norm minimization of residuals, exhibits higher robustness against outliers.
-Accordingly, given a measurements dataset $\mathcal{M}$, a WLAV-based RSE model is formulated as follows \cite{chen2020robust}:
+Accordingly, given a measurement dataset $\mathcal{M}$, a WLAV-based RSE model is formulated as follows \cite{chen2020robust}:

 subject to